-- Safely remove any vegetation on the ground close to the base of all power poles and under the power lines; - Check that trees and branches are at least two metres away from power lines.
-If they are not, arrange for tree pruning by a competent vegetation control contractor.
-Check the Yellow Pages or contact the Tree Guild of WA for a list of trained contractors; - Check wood poles for obvious defects such as poles which are cracked, damaged, rotting, attacked by white ants/termites and ask your white ant/termite inspector to treat (if required) the area around the poles;
+Safely remove any vegetation on the ground close to the base of all power poles and under the power lines;

+Check that trees and branches are at least two metres away from power lines.
+If they are not, arrange for tree pruning by a competent vegetation control contractor;

+Check wood poles for obvious defects such as poles which are cracked, damaged, rotting, attacked by white ants/termites and ask your white ant/termite inspector to treat (if required) the area around the poles;

-- Inspect steel poles regularly (eg. every year).
-Steel poles, even if galvanised, are subject to rust and should be checked above and below ground for defects; and - Check all poles for leaning, brackets pulling away from poles/buildings, damaged stay-wires, split crossarms, broken strands in wires, damaged insulators or wires hanging much lower than others in the same section.
+Inspect steel poles regularly (eg. every year).
+Steel poles, even if galvanised, are subject to rust and should be checked above and below ground for defects; and

+Check all poles for leaning, brackets pulling away from poles/buildings, damaged stay-wires, split cross-arms, broken strands in wires, damaged insulators or wires hanging much lower than others in the same section.